vssrp/VProfile_Multi-Service_Infrastructure_Setup/README.md

 ---

 ## Project Overview
-VProfile is a multi-tier web application that demonstrates the setup of a distributed infrastructure using both **manual** and **automated provisioning** approaches.
+This Project is a multi-tier web application that demonstrates the setup of a distributed infrastructure using both **manual** and **automated provisioning** approaches.
 This setup was tested on a Java-based project to deploy and manage backend services efficiently.

 ---